 In order to be able to analyze data and derive actionable insights, data capture processes must be well structured and uniform.
 Consistency is the key.
 A store audit app enables just that.

 6. Helps to prioritize store visits

 Successful retail auditing depends on regular customer visits to ensure your products are always displayed correctly and stocked, according to your agreements, to maximizes sales.

 Activity and route planning capabilities leveraging store audit data allows you to determine and set the optimal schedule for your field reps based on criteria such as last visit date, retail store product sales, store location, and audit issues captured in prior visits.
 This will ensure you visit and audit the right customers at the right time.

-Retail audit software provides the essential data to keep you on top of your retail execution strategy.
+Retail execution software provides the essential data to keep you on top of your execution strategy.